-More specifically from a process centered around sharing information in a common format from the earliest stage in a project all the way through to construction, operation and demolition is what makes the prospects of BIM so appealing.
+More specifically from a process which is centered around sharing information in a common format from the earliest stage in a project all the way through to construction, operation and demolition.
+This is what makes the prospects of BIM so appealing.

 Choosing a Software

-Though BIM is not simply a piece of software when it comes to executing BIM projects the choice of software is a key consideration.
-As the various software packages on the market do not natively interact with one another.
+BIM is not simply a piece of software when it comes to executing BIM projects.
+The choice of software is a key consideration, as the various software packages on the market do not natively interact with one another.
 For building product manufacturers and suppliers that want to invest in the creation of BIM objects, this means choosing which software to create your BIM objects in.

 Some of the software types you might want to consider include Revit, ArchiCAD or Vectorworks.
-These represent the three big players in the space.
-However, unless you have a customer or potential customer that has requested a specific format the safest choice is most likely to be Revit.
+These represent the three big players in that particular space.
+However, unless you have a customer or potential customer that has requested a specific format, Revit will be the most likely choice.
 Developed by software giant Autodesk, Revit has become the go-to BIM software for most architects, designers, contractors, and landscape architects.